 - identity tracking from the links in your HubSpot emails, along with the tracking cookies already set in their browser.

-- The Contact's Original Source Type will change from 'Offline' to 'Organic Search' because his first interaction with your website was through the Google search in March - earlier than his offline import in July.
+- The contact's Original source will change from Offline sources to Organic search, as their first interaction with your site was via the Google search in March, which was earlier than their import via CSV file in July.